hlweber/NEAT-FlappyBird/README.md

 **The rules**:

-On this game the player control the flight of bird, the objective is to travel as far as possible without hitting the pipes that will surge along the way.
+On this game the player controls the flight of bird, the objective is to travel as far as possible without hitting the pipes that will surge along the way.

 The further the bird travels, the harder it gets - the pipes will come faster and the gap between the pipes will get narrow.